mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0808_openapi-generator-constraints.md

 This confirms that custom validation was applied to the automatically generated source code from the REST API definition file, and the input check was performed correctly.

-## Finally
+## Conclusion

 The article became a bit long due to the many example codes.

 For something like postal code format checking, the significance might have faded.
 However, in cases where it involves checking permissible characters according to character types or items with special numbering systems, I believe that applying custom validation through the extension of the OpenAPI Generator is an effective means.

-Setting aside the question of whether it might be better to implement the REST API with plain Spring MVC, it is convenient to be able to perform such extensions by simply editing the OpenAPI Generator template files a little.
+Setting aside whether it might be better to implement the REST API with plain Spring MVC, it is convenient to be able to perform such extensions by simply editing the OpenAPI Generator template files a little.

 Thank you for reading to the end.